PO Box 5085, Jersey Shore, PA 17740

 Why Bylaws?

 Bylaws are the rules by which a chapter regulates its affairs and the behavior of its members.
-FBLA-PBL strongly recommends that each local chapter creates bylaws for its chapter to abide by.
+FBLA strongly recommends that each local chapter creates bylaws for its chapter to abide by.

 Create a Program of Work